 How you can help improve your housing service

 You can help improve your Housing Service by sharing your ideas and experiences with us.
-If you would like to know more, you can get involved or contact your local Advice and Support Hub.
+If you would like to know more and get involved visit our Community Engagement webpage or contact your local Advice and Support Hub